-- 1 authorized city, town, ward, or district committee or any duly authorized subcommittee; provided, - 2 that the state committee shall not be permitted, more than twenty-four (24) hours after the deadline - 3 for the filing of declarations of candidacy, to make a nomination for any office upon the failure of - 4 a candidate of that party to file for that public office.
-Nominations for such office shall be filed in - 5 the same location as the declaration of candidacy for such office pursuant to the requirements of § - 6 17-14-1 of the general laws.
-Individuals nominated under this section must have been eligible for - 7 the nomination on the dates as required by and pursuant to the requirements of §§ 17-14-1.1, 17- - 8 14-2 and 17-14-2.1 of the general laws and must then meet the respective requirements for filing - 9 sufficient nomination papers set forth in chapter 14; and
+3 (3) Power to make a final nomination for any state office for which no primary general 4 nomination has been made and any local office for which no nomination has been made by any 5 authorized city, town, ward, or district committee or any duly authorized subcommittee; provided, that the state committee shall not be permitted, more than twenty-four (24) hours after the deadline 6 7 for the filing of declarations of candidacy, to make a nomination for any office upon the failure of 8 a candidate of that party to file for that public office.
+Nominations for such office shall be filed in 9 the same location as the declaration of candidacy for such office pursuant to the requirements of § 10 17-14-1 of the general laws.
+Individuals nominated under this section must have been eligible for 11 the nomination on the dates as required by and pursuant to the requirements of §§ 17-14-1.1, 17-12 14-2 and 17-14-2.1 of the general laws and must then meet the respective requirements for filing 13 sufficient nomination papers set forth in chapter 14; and

-10 (4) Power to fill vacancies in its own membership and as provided in chapter 15 of this 11 title.
+(4) Power to fill vacancies in its own membership and as provided in chapter 15 of this title.
+15